apollographql/apollo-client-nextjs/RFC.md

 #### Option: Wrap the `Suspense` component.

-This is a technique currently used by TanStack React Query.

 Using this approach, we'd export a custom wrapped `<Suspense>` component and have users to use that one.
 Data transported over the wire would then be rendered out into a `<script dangerouslySetInnerHTML={{ __html: "restore logic here" }} />` tag.
 The benefit here is that we have good synchronization with the component tree that we otherwise wouldn't have.

 Discussing this approach with [@gaearon](https://github.com/gaearon), he pointed out that he hopes that libraries don't have to wrap Suspense boundaries.